 (Part Four of the Clementine Paddleford blogs)

-After studying and writing about Clementine’s life the past couple weeks, I couldn’t let her birthday pass us by.
-Clementine would have been 115 years old today.
+After studying and writing about Clementine’s life the past couple weeks, I couldn’t let celebrating her birthday pass us by.
 She had so much drive and ambition, I would say if the cancer had not killed her, she could have been one of those who lived to a very ripe old age.
 But since she is not with us, I still want to celebrate her life with one of her favorite recipes, Aunt Sabella’s Black Chocolate Cake with Fudge Frosting.
 Clementine once said, “Chocolate cake, now that’s my meat.”

 This moist and rich buttermilk-based cake with a warm fudge icing that sets to a beautiful glossy sheen is sure to become a favorite.
 I love it because it’s not a huge cake (8-inch square pan) and doesn’t have a 2-inch pile of overly sweet frosting.
 It will keep for days, if it lasts that long.